hacktivist123/sheddy-xyz/content/posts/2021-07-10-a-part-of-the-next-generation.md

 I have always admired the technology being built at the company and it feels really good to be a part of it - the next generation.

-Going forward, I will be creating a ton of content to educate the world about the business benefits of using Platform.sh and will be collaborating with other communities in the tech ecosystem.
+Going forward, I will be creating content to educate the world about the business benefits of using Platform.sh and will be collaborating with other communities in the tech ecosystem.

 This is a start of a new journey for me and I'm beyond excited to go on it with every one of you reading this.